ucsb-cs56-webapps/ucsb-cs56-scrapstosnacks/README.md

 SETTING UP DATABASE INSTRUCTIONS

-To connect using the mongo shell: mongo ds020208.mlab.com:20208/scrapstosnacksuser -u <dbuser> -p <dbpassword>
+To connect using the mongo shell:

+  mongo ds020208.mlab.com:20208/scrapstosnacksuser -u <dbuser> -p <dbpassword>

-To connect using a driver via the standard MongoDB URI (what's this?): mongodb://<dbuser>:<dbpassword>@ds020208.mlab.com:20208/scrapstosnacksuser
+To connect using a driver via the standard MongoDB URI:

+  mongodb://<dbuser>:<dbpassword>@ds020208.mlab.com:20208/scrapstosnacksuser

 Now, open up env.sh for editing.
 The first two lines say:

 export MONGODB_USER=scrapstosnacksuser

 export MONGODB_PASS=scrapstosnacks1

 DO NOT CHANGE THESE TO THE USERNAME AND PASSWORD YOU USED TO LOGIN TO mlab.com!!!
 These are a different user and password, that you are going to create right now in the mlab.com window.

 In your file, create a username (Literally using testuser is fine).
 For password, make up a good long random password, such as 8sfvlSFE13RGDG2.
 The longer and more random the better, because you are never going to have to remember or type in this password; You are going to enter it once in this file; then copy and paste it into MLab when you create the user/password, and then never have to type it again.
 Please DON'T literally use abcd1234 or 8sfvlSFE13RGDG2.